theDataFixer/blog/content/posts/why-being-a-data-architect/index.md

 I mean, in both ends you might find a little bit of everything, but it's important to keep in mind that there is a lot of data that is not used correctly.
 When not used correctly, it might be because of a bad data architecture design, or a bad data governance or management, or bad data quality since creation.

 ### Conclusion

-In conclusion, the role of a Data Architect is crucial in today's data-driven world.
+The role of a Data Architect is crucial in today's data-driven world.
 They design the overall structure of how data is stored, organized, and utilized, ensuring that data systems are flexible and can adapt to the changing needs of the company.
 They also create rules and policies to ensure that data is of high quality and reliable.
 While data engineers can perform some of these tasks, the Data Architect focuses on strategy and tactics, bridging the gap between technical and non-technical aspects of an organization.
 Understanding the data engineering lifecycle and the common challenges in the data realm is essential for a Data Architect to add value to the business.

 ### TL;DR
 A Data Architect designs the structure of data storage, organization, and utilization, ensuring data quality and flexibility.
 They focus on strategy and tactics, working closely with data engineers to implement the designed architecture.
 Understanding the data engineering lifecycle and common challenges is crucial for adding business value.